 The truth is, in order to be a successful CTO, Jon needs to get good at making high-quality decisions quickly.
 To learn how to resolve such questions fast, and to get key insights into seven habits of highly successful CTOs, read on.

-Over the years, I’ve seen seven distinct habits weave a thread among the most successful of the bunch.
-Whether you are a veteran CTO or aspire to be one, executing well on these seven distinct behaviors will go a long way in helping you achieve success in your career.
-Today, I’m going to share with you the secrets behind executing them well.
+I’ve been working with CTOs for more than 20 years.
+Over those years, I’ve seen seven distinct habits among the most successful of the bunch.
+Whether you are a veteran CTO or aspire to be one, executing well on these seven distinct behaviors will go a long way toward helping you achieve success in your career.
+Today, I’m going to share with you the secrets behind doing that.

-Which is why I’m going to give you a test you can take right now for immediate feedback on how good of a tech leader you are.
+Which is why I’m going to give you a test you can take right now for immediate feedback on how good a tech leader you are.

 Use the links below to jump to specific sections of the post.

 We’ve all been there with Jon.
 Whether you’ve had to make the call on migrating your tech stack, breaking out your monolith, or firing an employee, CTOs are faced with difficult, high-impact decisions all the time.
 Yet it’s a mistake to sit and let the issues fester.
 Come to grips with the fact that you are never going to have 100% of the information you need.
 Instead, use these three tips to help you move from analysis paralysis into action: